diegode/thinness/README.md

 - We uploaded all of these graphs to [The House of Graphs](https://hog.grinvin.org/), so the link is given.
 - We provide a graph6 code for the graph, for a vertex labelling corresponding to an optimal (proper) thin representation.

 See the list of minimal graphs for each [thinness](small-graphs-thinness.md) and [proper thinness](small-graphs-proper-thinness.md) value.
+All this data is available [in CSV format too](data/).

+## Algorithms

+These algorithms are proven correct in Theorem 2 of [BD19](https://doi.org/10.1016/j.dam.2018.03.072).
+The current implementation uses a graph coloring algorithm for general graphs, which runs in exponential time.
+This is suboptimal, because the graph to be colored is a co-comparability graph and so can be colored in polynomial time.

+In order to make it useful for larger graphs, we should switch to a polynomial time algorithm, e.g. the one of [G77](https://doi.org/10.1007/BF02253207).